ypan69/ACS730-Final-Project/README.md

-# ACS730 Final Project - Two-Tier web application automation with Terraform
+# ACS730 Final Project - Two-Tier Web Application Automation with Terraform

 Yiming

 ## Project Overview

-This project deploys a highly available web application infrastructure on AWS using Terraform.
+This project deploys a highly available two-tier web application infrastructure on AWS using Terraform.

 The solution uses a modular Terraform design with separate environments: